FlynnFc/UKFantasy/README.md

 </h1>

 * Make a team out of players competing in the UK Esports scene.
-* Use your funds wisely.
+* Use your budget wisely.

 ## Key Features